mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 To improve the dynamic relationship between client and authorization server, mechanisms such as dynamic client registration {{!RFC7591}} was introduced.
 In dynamic client registration model, to register clients in real-time, a client will make a pre-flight request to authorizaiton server by including a set of client metadata and post it to the authorization server.
 If successful, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered client metadata (including any applicable defaults).

-Although dynamic client registration enables Just-In-Time (JIT) provisioning of client IDs, management of client IDs and secrets is an operational challenge experienced by both clients and server that is not addressed with the dynamic client registration specification.
+Although dynamic client registration enables Just-In-Time (JIT) client registration, management of client IDs and secrets is an operational challenge experienced by both clients and server that is not addressed with the dynamic client registration specification.
 Short-lived clients that runs on a browser may need to register for new client ID everytime it is instantiated due to the lack of long-term storage.
-This causes lot of dead client registration in the authorization server.
-To effeciently manage the registration storage, the authorization server needs to implement a mechanism to periodically prune the dead client entities.
+This causes lot of dead client registrations.
+To efficiently manage the registration storage, the authorization server needs to implement a mechanism to periodically prune the dead client entities.
 Also, when dynamic client registration is enabled for public clients, malicious actors can target the authorization server to overwhelm its resources by registering massive number of fake client entries.
 Appropriate security mechanisms should be considered by authorization servers to prevent these types of attacks.
 With the current client registration model, clients that needs to communicate with multiple authorization servers has to maintain multiple client identifiers to interact with them.
 This forces state management at client side and can be avoided if a client can use a single client identifier across multiple authorization servers.

 Instead of requiring a registration process, this specification describes a model where a client can make itself discoverable to an authorization server in a similar way an authorization server makes itself discoverable to a client today with OAuth 2.0 Authorization Server Metadata {{!RFC8414}}.

-The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in [Client Discovery Flow](#client-discovery-flow)).
+The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in [Obtaining Client Metadata](#obtaining-client-metadata)).
 This removes the need to send a pre-flight request to register the client metadata.
 Also, In this model a client can interact with mulitple authorization servers without the need to maintain state information (such as client ids and secrets).
 Once the client metadata is accepted by OAuth 2.0 authorization server, the client can interact with the authorisaiton server like any other OAuth 2.0 client registered with the OAuth 2.0 authorization server.

 This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.
 This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata elements or formats are defined in this specification.